Vaccinium Vitis-Idaea Seed Oil

 Lingonberry (Vaccinium vitis-idaea) is a wild berry of the Northern forests.
 Berry juice and flesh are rich in antioxidants such as anthocyanins, and vitamin C. Lingonberry seeds are excellent sources of bioactive natural lipids.

 Lingonberry seed oil is among the richest natural sources of α-linolenic acid (18:3n-3), the most important omega-3 fatty acid in the plant kingdom.
-Humans must acquire it through external sources as it is the precursor of other long-chain omega-3 fatty acids.
+Humans must acquire it through external sources, as it is the precursor of other long-chain omega-3 fatty acids.
 In addition to the commonly known effects of omega-3 fatty acids on skin health, recent studies following the metabolic path of α-linolenic acid have mainly highlighted the potential importance of this fatty acid for skin and hair.
-Further, results from the latest research have shown significant skin-lightening effects of α-linolenic acid mainly due to the inhibition of melanin synthesis and the stimulation of the turnover of the stratum corneum.

 Vaccinium Vitis-Idaea Seed Oil also contains a high linoleic acid (18:2n-6), another fatty acid with significant skin-lightening effects. α-Linolenic and linoleic acids constitute up to 90% of the total fatty acids of Lingonberry Seed Oil.

-Lingonberry seed oil contains up to 40% linoleic acid, a fatty acid essential for skin health.
-Linoleic acid is a component of ceramides essential for the structure of the skin's lipid barrier.
-Linoleic acid deficiency results in characteristic scaly skin and excessive epidermal water loss.
-In the skin epidermis, linoleic acid is transformed to hydroxy octadecadienoic acid (13-HODE), which has been shown to exert anti-proliferative effects in the tissue.
+Lingonberry seed oil contains up to 40% linoleic acid, a fatty acid essential for maintaining healthy skin.
+Linoleic acid is a component of ceramides critical to the structure of the skin's lipid barrier.
+Linoleic acid deficiency results in characteristic scaly skin and excessive water loss in the epidermis.
+In the skin epidermis, linoleic acid is transformed into hydroxyoctadecadienoic acid (13-HODE), which has been shown to exert anti-proliferative effects in the tissue.

 Synonyms